 Let’s celebrate the end of summer and the beginning of this collaboration dedicated to beauty in all its forms with a fresh, healthy and gluten-free recipe: a delicious quinoa tofu tabbouleh!

-A beauty food blog created by a beauty therapist can only confirm its direction and the fulfillment of a dream to develop and photographing recipes for an Italian company such as [ comfort zone ].
-This brand does understand the importance of a plant based and gluten free diet as a source of health and beauty to better reflect the sense of harmony and well-being.
+A beauty food blog created by a beauty therapist can only confirm its direction and the fulfilment of a dream to develop and photographing recipes for an Italian company such as [ comfort zone ].
+This brand does understand the importance of a plant-based and gluten-free diet as a source of health and beauty to better reflect the sense of harmony and well-being.

 [ comfort zone ] has a very clear philosophy with which I agree: the concept of beauty that unmistakably likens “beautiful” with “good”.
 And if this is the future, I am sure!

 Name it as you prefer (tabbouleh, tabouleh or tabuli), but be aware that it is a Lebanese salad originally made with bulgur and a lot (really a lot!) of parsley.

 This is a gluten-free version, so I used quinoa and I added goji berries, fresh chilli, ginger and tofu.

 Of course, you can adapt the recipe to your needs and prepare a more rapid and simple version of it eliminating tofu or replace it with other proteins or substituting quinoa with bulgur or couscous.